-Data Sources and Methods for the Water Quantity Indicator
+Data Sources and Methods for the Water Quantity in Canadian Rivers Indicator

 3.1 Data source

-The Water Survey of Canada collects and publishes data for 2792 hydrometric stations across Canada, through different partnerships.
-The utilized daily water levels and flows were taken directly from the Water Survey of Canada’s hydrological database (HYDAT).
+The Water Survey of Canada collects and publishes data for 2792 hydrometric stations across Canada through different partnerships.
+The daily water levels and flows included in this indicator were taken directly from the Water Survey of Canada’s hydrological database (HYDAT).

 3.2 Spatial coverage

-Locations of 1196 water quantity monitoring stations used in the Water Quantity indicator
+Location of water quantity monitoring stations used for the Water Quantity in Canadian Rivers indicator

 Note: Natural stations are those where human activity upstream of the station has little impact on water levels and flows.
 Regulated stations have water withdrawals, dams, diversions or other structures upstream that may change the water quantity in the river.
 Water quantity data for seasonal stations are only collected for part of the year.